 Various Styling Options

-• BodyCSSClassName -- a class name on the <body> so rules from his stylesheet target it.
+• BodyCSSClassName - a class name on the <body>, for targeting from an external stylesheet.

-The same WPF HTML Editor instance shown styled for three different brands -- law firm serif, lifestyle pastel sans, and engineering monospace -- driven by the same view model
+The same WPF HTML Editor instance shown styled for three different brands (law-firm serif, lifestyle pastel sans, engineering monospace), driven by the same view model.

 editor.DocumentCSSFilePath = $@"C:\BrandCache\{brandId}\brand.css";

-For brand-specific tweaks that didn't belong in the published stylesheet (an extra heading override the editor needed for design-time legibility), he used the inline-stylesheet pair.
-HeaderStyleContentElementID names the <style> block; HeaderStyleContent sets its body.
-The ID lets him replace the block later without leaving stale style declarations behind:
+For style tweaks that don't belong in the published stylesheet, use the inline-stylesheet pair: HeaderStyleContentElementID names the <style> block; HeaderStyleContent sets its body.
+The ID lets you replace the block later without leaving stale style declarations behind:

 editor.HeaderStyleContent = "p { line-height: 1.7; } h1 { color: #003366; }";